 Anyone over the age of 18 can apply to become a Deputy.
 When applying you must declare any criminal convictions and/or bankruptcy arrangements.
 You must also declare any possible conflicts of interest (for example if you live in the house owned by the person who has lost mental capacity, or you own assets together).
 Depending on these circumstances this may lead the court to turn down your application.
 Whilst we cannot guarantee the decision of the Judge making the Order, it is better if you let us know about anything you think may prejudice your application at the outset.

 A Deputy may be a spouse, family member, friend or professional.
 The role of a Deputy can be onerous and should not be underestimated.
 You should only consider applying for the role if you can give the matter the time that it needs.

-Recent Court decisions have indicated the Court of Protection’s reluctance to appoint anyone other than a professional deputy when there are large sums of money to deal with.
+Recent court decisions have indicated the Court of Protection’s reluctance to appoint anyone other than a professional deputy when there are large sums of money to deal with.

 What Powers will I have as Deputy?

 This depends.
-The circumstances of each case are different and it is important to let us know at the outset what you think you will need to have power to do.
+The circumstances of each case are different, and it is important to let us know at the outset what you think you will need to have power to do.

 Application to Court

-At this stage, the Court needs to satisfy themselves that they have jurisdiction to deal with the application.
+The court will need to satisfy themselves that they have jurisdiction to deal with the application.
 The application must therefore be accompanied by a Mental Capacity certificate setting out the level of mental capacity the individual has to deal with their own affairs.